telerik/kendo-vue/docs/getting-started/typescript-options-api.md

 In this article you’ll learn how to use Kendo UI for Vue Native components in TypeScript context.
 Below we are building a small app that includes a Grid, a DropDownList, a Window and a design theme.

+> Historically, all Kendo UI for Vue Native components support both **Vue 2** and **Vue 3**, however, Vue 2 is currently in its end-of-support phase till Nov 2024.
+After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
+Please check our [Vue 2 End of Support article](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/) for more details.

 The current example uses the recommended by Vue [Vite build tool](https://vitejs.dev/) + [Vue Options API](https://vuejs.org/guide/introduction.html#options-api) + Typescript.
 If you need Getting started information that uses `Vue Composition API` + Typescript, you can check [this link](slug:getting_started_typescript_composition_api).

 > Prefer video tutorials?
 How about a free Telerik UI onboarding course?
 Check out the [Kendo UI for Vue with TypeScript](https://learn.telerik.com/learn/course/internal/view/elearning/45/kendo-ui-for-vue-with-typescript) training in [Telerik Virtual Classroom](https://learn.telerik.com/learn).